2024 policy

 Workplace Violence is the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the employee; an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the employee; and also, a statement or behaviour that is reasonable for a worker to interpret as a threat to exercise physical force against the employee, in a workplace, that could cause physical injury to the worker.

-The above is not intended to limit or constrain the reasonable exercise of management functions in the workplace.
-Randstad Canada trusts that every employee, at all levels of the company, will promote and comply with our workplace violence and harassment prevention policies and procedures, including this statement.
-Randstad Canada, with the help of its Health & Safety committees, will annually review this workplace violence & harassment prevention statement to ensure it is upholding all legislative requirements.
+The above statement is not intended to impede the reasonable exercise of management functions in the workplace.
+Randstad Canada trusts that every employee, at all levels of the company, will actively promote and comply with our workplace violence and harassment prevention policies and procedures, as outlined.
+With the assistance of its Health & Safety Committees, Randstad Canada will conduct an annual review of this workplace violence & harassment prevention statement to ensure compliance with all legislative requirements.